All accumulated funds are paid to the person whose selection as payee is in effect

 The payee is friend of the beneficiary who does not have custody of the beneficiary,

-Investigation of the payee raised question(s) about his/her suitability,
+Investigation of the payee raised question(s) about their suitability,

 The current and foreseeable needs of the beneficiary are such that installments are